battle of panipat

 1. Consolidation of the Mughal Empire

-The first Battle of Panipat allowed the Mughal dynasty to expand its role in northern India.
+The 1st Battle of Panipat allowed the Mughal dynasty to expand its role in northern India.
 The desire of Babur to rule the east of the Indus had come true.
 A new era in medieval history started.
 However, there were some challenges in the consolidation.
 Babur kept fighting with Rajput and Afghans to save the seats at Khanua and Gogra.
 But he passed before the consolidation of the Mughal empire.
 Then, Humayun became the ruler, and he faced several conflicts and defeats from Sher Shah Suri.
 But Akbar consolidated the position of the Mughal empire with his caliber and strength.

 2. Decline of the Delhi Sultanate